SheffieldSwift/Materials/18.08.15/Matthew Spear/Article/README.md

 <a name="stackoverflow"></a>
 ## 6. StackOverFlow

-A site for posing any of your programming questions, if you are struggling with a problem, someone has probably already answered it here.
+A site for posing any of your programming questions, if you are struggling with any Swift or Xcode problem, someone has probably already answered it here.

 [https://stackoverflow.com/](https://stackoverflow.com/)